General Policies and Procedures

-- Provide missing receipt affidavit to liaison for those receipts unable to obtain and/or receive duplicate copies.
+- Provide Missing Receipt Affidavit Form to the expense report for those receipts unable to obtain and or receive duplicate copies.
 Must also be signed by the immediate supervisor.
-Repeated use of this method will subject cardholder to loss of privileges.
+Repeated use of this method will subject Cardholder to loss of card.

-- Indicate alternate cost center, object code and/or cost share account code for purchases to be charged if different than the default assigned to the purchasing card.
+- Indicate alternate cost center, object code, and/or cost share account code for purchases to be charged if different than the default assigned by Purchasing.

-- If the cardholder is also the liaison, it is a requirement that an approver must be designated to also approve the transactions of the liaison in the Works application.
-This is in addition to the supervisor and/or department head approving the paper electronic statement.
-The approver may be any employee.
-Not necessarily your immediate supervisor.
+- If the Cardholder is also the liaison, it is a requirement that the department head approver also approve the transactions of the liaison in the PeopleSoft Expense Module.

 Department Liaison will:

 - Reconcile the Cardholder receipts to monthly statement.